Working Papers

 Elasticity and Curvature of Discrete Choice Demand Models

 We study the determinants of cost pass-through in differentiated product markets.
 Random utility models of demand, such as mixed logit, are attractive because they place limited restrictions on customer substitution patterns.
 We show the shape of the distributions of customer preferences determines cost pass-through.
 Common functional form assumptions for these distributions lead to biased estimates of both pass-through and substitution.
 We offer a flexible and parsimonious unit-demand specification that accommodates both log-concave demands (incomplete pass-through) and log-convex demands (over-shifted pass-through) up to CES demand.
 Instruments and estimation are straightforward, and Monte Carlo analysis validates our ability to recover the underlying demand curvature.
 Using automobile data, we find the bias from ex-ante shape restrictions is large.
-Flexibly estimating cost pass-through, therefore, has important implications for designing and evaluating trade and subsidy policies.
-Earlier version:
+Results show that flexibly estimating cost pass-through has important implications for evaluating trade and subsidy policies.

 CEPR DP 18310